texastribune/emissions-database/README.md

 ## Setup

-You will need python and some dependencies, a postgres database and that's it:
+You will need python, some dependencies, a postgres database and an environmental variable pointing to it and that's it:

+    export EMISSIONS_DATABASE="postgres://malev@localhost:5432/emission_events"
     pip install -r requirements.txt
     make setup